Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 |Biological Water|	1.11|	0.0001
 |Total	|1,385,984|	100.0

 All the lakes on Earth contain 176,400 $km^3$ of water and approximately 16,500 $km^3$ of water is stored in the soil, while all the rivers of the world carry, on average, in any time instant about 2120 $km^3$ of water.
 In contrast, the atmosphere holds only 0.001% (12,900 $km^3$) and swamp about 11 500 $km^3$ of water.
 A small amount of biological water (1110 $km^3$) remains fixed in the living tissues of plants and animals.
 All the data cited here are taken from the work edited by Gleick in 1996[$^1$](#R1).
 These values are estimates, and future studies will lead refinement of these values.

-All the lakes on Earth contain 176,400 $km^3$ of water and approximately 16,500 $km^3$ of water is stored in the soil, while all the rivers of the world carry, on average, in any time instant about 2120 $km^3$ of water.
-In contrast, the atmosphere holds only 0.001% (12,900 $km^3$) and swamp about 11 500 $km^3$ of water.
-A small amount of biological water (1110 $km^3$) remains fixed in the living tissues of plants and animals.
-All the data cited here are taken from the work edited by Gleick in 1996[$^1$](#R1).
-These values are estimates, and future studies will lead refinement of these values.